aut0maticjack/lazyweb/Boot-to-DOSBox.md

 Ensure the first partition is bootable.
 In Linux use `fdisk` and toggle bootable flag with **a**.
 In Windows use `diskpart` and set **active**.

 Use UNetbootin to put the Ubuntu Mini Remix image onto the USB drive.
-Give at least 1000 MiB persistent space, as installing DOSBox and other stuff will take a few hundred MiB.
-Give up to 4000 MiB persistent space.
+Select persistent space.

+Ubuntu Mini Remix takes up about 400 MiB, so give the size of your thumb drive minus 500 MiB, up to a maximum of 4000 MiB persistent space. eg:

+* 2 GiB USB drive - give 1500 MiB persistent space
+* 4 GiB USB drive - give 3500 MiB persistent space
+* 8 GiB USB drive - give 4000 MiB persistent space

 See the [note](#note-about-usb-drive-size) below to understand why you can't add more space than 4 GiB.